Planning Your Trip

 Wild Abundance is in the mountains, making weather here a bit different than the rest of the Southeast.
 During our class season (April through early November) it may get chilly at night in the spring and fall, and a bit sweaty during the day in the heat of summer, but overall our climate is quite pleasant.
 It cools down at night and isn’t as hot or humid as lower elevation southern cities.
 We are lucky to have minimal mosquitoes and other biting insects.

-You’ll get a class-specific packing list upon registration, but in general it’s a good idea to bring comfortable, layered clothing (including warm layers in spring and fall), simple rain gear, a water bottle, snacks and food, a sunhat and/or sunglasses, comfortable all-terrain footwear that you don’t mind getting a little dirty (closed-toed if you are taking a building class) and whatever else you need to feel comfortable being outside in variable weather.
+You’ll get a class-specific packing list upon registration, but in general it’s a good idea to bring comfortable, layered clothing (including warm layers in spring and fall), simple rain gear, a water bottle, snacks and food, a sunhat and/or sunglasses, comfortable all-terrain footwear that you don’t mind getting a little dirty (closed-toed shoes if you are taking a building class) and whatever else you need to feel comfortable being outside in variable weather.

 Childcare